dnori817/Watches-n-Stuff/README.md

 ### Order Received Page
 * dummy page acknowledging purchase has been received
 * link to return to store
-##### all pages will have a navigation bar to the left or top of page with links to item categories and to shopping cart (shopping cart link will show total items in cart)

 ___
 ## Components: